rambir4git/CustomClassificationML/README.md

 # CustomClassificationML
 Android app to run custom tflite models

-create a assets folder at CustomClassificationML/app/src/main/* place crop_model.tflite and crop_labels.json in that assets folder.
+The assets folder is at CustomClassificationML/app/src/main/* place crop_model.tflite and crop_labels.json in that assets folder.
 NOTE:
 1) if you change file names make sure to change them in code aswell